nextauthjs/next-auth/www/docs/configuration/options.md

 }
 ```

-You can use the built-in `getJwt()` helper method to read the token, like this:
+You can use the built-in `getJwt()` helper method to verify and decrupt the token, like this:

 ```js
 import jwt from 'next-auth/jwt'